6 Reasons Why Your Brakes Are Grinding, Making Squeaky Noises

 NOT TO WORRY!

-If the louder brake sounds only occur when you're carrying a heavier load (e.g. passengers, tow-loads, trunk loads) and disappears when you're carrying a normal/light load - all is well.
+If the louder brake sounds only occur when you’re carrying a heavier load (e.g. passengers, tow-loads, trunk loads) and disappear when you’re carrying a normal/light load – all is well.

 While braking hard may be done as a life-saving action, making a habit of slamming the brakes causes your brake pads to wear down at a faster rate.
 This is because the heat produced by slamming the brakes causes your discs and rotors to warp.